Tsuyokiss: Main characters

-Leo is the main protagonist of all stories in the videogames.
+Leo is the main protagonist of all stories in the video games.

 He is a second year student from class 2-C. His room used to be a stamping grounds of his childhood friends Kinu, Shinichi and Subaru.
 He admires Erika Kiriya.
 He has a slightly timid character now, but formerly he was a hot-blooded man.
 He hopes to keep his coolness after a certain event in the days of junior high school.